garywill/multiBootUDisk/README.md

 `grub4dos/menu.lst` is the key to success.
 It tells you where to put your files.
 Read it and modify it according to your need.

+Note: `syslinux` and `grub4dos` binaries are not newest in this repo.